Snatch Straps, Winch Rigging Accessories, Hi-lift Jack Accessories, Recovery Boards, Shackles, and other Commonly Used Recovery Gear

 - MAXTRAX Telltale Leashes

-The downside to the boards is that they take up a lot of space and you shouldn’t store them in your 4Runner especially after going through some mud or worse.
+The downside to the boards is that they take up a lot of space and you shouldn’t store them in your 4Runner especially after going through some mud, snow or sand.
 They will retain dirt until they are washed off with enough water pressure behind a hose.
 I use a set Maxtrax Recovery Board Mounting Pins attached to a crossbar on my roof rack to secure them to the top of my 4Runner.
-You can also use a set of TREDs.
-It all depends on your personal preference, but you should carry one of the two.
+You can also use a set of TREDs or choose from many other options on Amazon.
+It all depends on your personal preference, but you should carry one of the two major brands.
+These cheapo recovery boards are often demolished the first time being used on the trail, and in some cases, might not even get the job done.

 Detailed Product List